HIGH-TECH,

 MICHAEL HANSON

 MICHAEL HANSON liked baseball a lot, enough to sleep on an inflatable mattress in the kitchen of a two-bedroom apartment in Danville, VA for an entire season while playing in the Atlanta Braves organization.
 His greatest baseball move occurred near midnight on a routine speeding violation.
 Instead of getting a ticket, Michael had the two Georgia highway patrolmen swinging bats in the emergency lane.
 He signed the old wooden bats for the uniformed men and got off scotch-free.
 By the time that career ended, he was becoming more interested in documenting off-field baseball life with his Minolta X700 film camera.
-Fifteen years later, Michael can't throw the ball as hard after a whitewater-induced rotator cuff surgery, but he dominates all bar games: shuffleboard-cornhole-SkeeBall-ping pong.
+Eighteen years later, Michael can't throw the ball as hard after a whitewater-induced rotator cuff surgery, but he dominates all bar games: shuffleboard-cornhole-SkeeBall-ping pong.
 He's won a few photo awards, too : PDN30 New & Emerging Photographer (2013), POYi, and Communication Arts as well as One of the World's Top Travel Photographers by Popular Photography Magazine, and Images of the Year by American Photo.
-He's represented by National Geographic Creative and is a frequent contributor to The New York Times and Outside Magazine.
+His fine art work is in the permanent archive at the Elton John Collection.

 DAVID HANSON

 DAVID HANSON began his career as a travel writer and editor with a national magazine.
 He co-authored the book, Breaking Through Concrete (2011, University of CA Press), a chronicle of America’s urban farm movement.
 The reporting involved a two-month cross-country farm tour while living out of a short school bus.
 Over the last decade his writing and storytelling work has evolved toward documentary and commercial films.
 He has traveled long distances by bike, kayak, and canoe.
 In 2013, alongside his brother Michael, David wrote, co-directed and "starred" in the award-winning doc film, "Who Owns Water."
-His 2017 travel broadcast about visiting National Parks with his dad won a Lowell Thomas Award.
+His 2017 travel broadcast about visiting National Parks with his dad won a Lowell Thomas Award and his story "Last Oyster Tongers of Apalachicola" was a finalist for a 2023 James Beard Award in Feature Reporting.
 David has contributed stories for The Bitter Southerner, Preservation, Canoe & Kayak, Mountain, Southern Living, Sunset, Travel Oregon, Outside, among others.
 Commercial and non-profit clients include Farmers Conservation Alliance, The Renewal Workshop, WhyHunger, American Rivers, REI, Starbucks, Brooks Running, and Friends of the Columbia Gorge.